kh40sx/infoset/README.md

   2. Layer 2 information (VLANs, 802.1q trunk links)
   3. Layer 3 information (ARP information)
 2. System status

-The project is not:

-1. _A monitoring system_: It does not report information that is likely to change in under 4 hours.
-Projects such as Nagios are more suitable for this purpose.
-2. _A graphing system_: and therefore will not collect historical data likely to change in under 4 hours.
-Projects such as Cacti are more suitable for this purpose.

-As the project is an inventory system, there is some scope for parallel projects to chart changes in resources audited by the project.

 ## Features
 infoset has the following features: